The wider Attingham Estate

 There are nearly 60 houses and cottages on the estate ranging from one bedroom terraced cottages to large 8 bedroom farmhouses.
 Some of the current tenants and their families have lived on the estate for over 100 years.
 From time to time houses and cottages become available to let.

-Cronkhill is an estate property open to visitors on six days a year.
-This architecturally important Italianate villa was built for Francis Walford, a friend and agent of the 2nd Lord Berwick (1789-1832) to live in the Mansion at Attingham.
+Cronkhill is an architecturally important Italianate villa built for Francis Walford, a friend and agent of the 2nd Lord Berwick (1789-1832).

 It was designed by John Nash, the renowned architect behind many famous landmarks such as Regent Street in London and Brighton Pavilion.
 Nash also designed the Picture Gallery in the Mansion at Attingham.